Barriers to exit - what are barriers to exit?

 Barriers to exit are problems a company or business faces when trying to leave a particular industry or market.

-Make your invoicing as simple and straight forward as possible with Debitoor - try it free with a 7 day trial.
+Make your invoicing simple using Debitoor - try it free with a 7 day trial.

 In essence, barriers to exit are the opposite of barriers to entry, and usually occur in specialised or highly niche industries.